 Cancellation of student loan interest is rare.
 In a normal forbearance, interest accrues on student loans.
 And other than student loan cancellation from on high, en masse, it’s pretty darned hard to have loans forgiven.

 While rates are low, it could be time to look at the rate of your private student loans and consider refinancing them.
 Student Loan Refinancing with SoFi can mean a lower interest rate and a different loan term.

 Borrowers can consolidate both private and federal student loans into one new loan with one monthly payment.

 †Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.
+However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.